• Skip to primary navigation

 Not Just Cute: Amanda is a scholar after my own heart–trying to bring research into the lives of the people who really need it.
 I even love the name of her blog.
 She says childhood is not just cute, it is powerful and priceless.
 I couldn’t agree more.

 Janet Lansbury: if you are not familiar with RIE (Resources for Infant Educarers) then check out Janet’s site.
 It focuses on a thoughtful, insightful parenting approach that focuses on seeing the infant as a whole person from the start.
-One of my favorite parenting blogs that focus on the early years.
+One of my favorite parenting blogs that focuses on the early years.

 Regarding Baby: another wonderful RIE site hosted by Lisa Sunbury, an early childhood educator.
 Her writings will give you insight into focusing on your parenting relationship and slowing down to understand your child.